-The Green Dot, GoBank and TPG brands are important to our business, and we utilize trademark registrations and other means to protect them.
+The Green Dot, GoBank, MoneyPak, TPG and other brands and marks are important to our business, and we utilize trademark registrations and other means to protect them.
 Our business would be harmed if we were unable to protect our brand against infringement and its value was to decrease as a result.